White Paper

 10. DiscountThe headline rate, negotiated lastAfter every structural term is set

 A strong commit is built, not found.
 By the time Databricks proposes a number, the buyers who do well have already measured their own usage.
-This is the sequence we run.
+This is the sequence we run across engagements, and the dates matter more than any single step.

 Days before signingWhat to doWhy